Ukraine has been rattled by anti-government protests since November

 Let’s take a look:

-At the heart of the protests is a trade pact.
-For a year, President Viktor Yanukovych insisted he was intent on signing a historical political and trade agreement with the European Union.
+Protests initially erupted over a trade pact.
+For a year, Yanukovych insisted he was intent on signing a historical political and trade agreement with the European Union.
 But on November 21, he decided to suspend talks with the EU.

 2. What would the pact have done?